sai80082/Jellyfin-lyrics/README.md

 # Jellyfin-lyrics
 Download lyrics for all of your music

-Jellyfin 10.9 added support for lyrics this script helps you to get lyrics effortlessly and make your experience better.Happy Singing!!
+Jellyfin 10.9 added support for lyrics this script helps you to get lyrics effortlessly and make your experience better.
+Happy Singing!!

 ## Clone repository